Guilouz/Flsun-S1-T1/Improvements/S1 - XY Dimension Calibration Method.md

 - Wait for Klipper to restart.

-- If you notice a deviation in Y, enter this command by replacing `zz`  by your measured value (Note: T is the expected value):
+- If you notice a deviation in Y, enter this command by replacing `zz`  by your measured value in Y (Note: T is the expected value):

   ```
   M101 Yzz T20